FergusDonnan/SPIRIT/README.md

 ##  Options

 There are a variety different options when running the code.
-These are presented
+These are presented in the GUI when running SPIRIT.py.
+There are a variety of drop down menus to swap out ice templates, extinction curves and the emissivity curve.
+To get your custom files to appear in the drop down menus, place your files in the appropriate directory.

 ---